hudulovhamzat0/qr/README.md

 <div align="center">

-**Made with ❤️ for the open source community**
+**Made with ❤️ for the open source community by Hudulov Hamzat**

-[⭐ Star this project](https://github.com/yourusername/qr-generator) if you find it useful!
+[⭐ Star this project](https://github.com/hudulovhamzat0/) if you find it useful!

 </div>